-Special Reports - Assurance on Compliance with Agreements, Statutes and Regulations (Open for comments until December 23, 2015)
+Reports on Compliance with Agreements, Statutes and Regulations (Closed for comment)

-The AASB issued a exposure draft that proposes to issue a CSAE 3530 Reports on Compliance with Agreements, Statutes and Regulations, which would replace 5800, Special Reports - Introduction, 5815, Special Reports - Audit Reports on Compliance with Agreements, Statutes and Regulations, 8600 Reviews of Compliance with Agreements and Regulations.
+The AASB issued an exposure draft that proposes to issue a CSAE 3530 Reports on Compliance with Agreements, Statutes and Regulations, which would replace 5800, Special Reports - Introduction, 5815, Special Reports - Audit Reports on Compliance with Agreements, Statutes and Regulations, 8600 Reviews of Compliance with Agreements and Regulations.
 The standard would not be a "standalone" section, but rather provide additional requirements and application material to assist practitioners in the application of CSAE 3000 or CSAE 3001.